 Senior Lecturer in Chemistry.
 (1981, 1987) B.S., University of Madras (India), 1961; M.S., University of Madras (India), 1966; Ph.D., University of Madras (India), 1977.

-Assistant Professor of Mechanical Engineering and Chemistry.
+Professor of Mechanical Engineering, Materials Science & Engineering and Chemistry.
 B. S., 1997, North Dakota State University.
 Ph.
 D., 2001, University of Minnesota.
 Layer-by-layer assembly of multifunctional polymer nanocomposites.
 Tailoring nanocomposite microstructure and properties with stimuli-responsive polymers and high aspect ratio nanoparticles.
-Electrically conductive polymer nanocomposites with high conductivity and low filler concentration for application in EMI shielding, electrostatic dissipation, temperature and chemical sensors, etc.
+Focused on thermal and transport properties of nanocomposite materials, especially in the areas of thermoelectric energy generation, gas barrier (and separation) and fire prevention.

 Davidson Professor in Science and Professor of Chemistry.
 B. S., 1966, Juniata College.
 Ph.
 D., 1971, University of Wisconsin, Madison.
 AEI Research Fellow, 1971-72, University of Manchester.
 Research Associate, 1973-74, Univ. of Wisconsin.
 Inorganic Chemistry.
 Theoretical studies of the electronic structure of inorganic complexes, organometallic compounds and cluster systems.
 Relationship between electronic structure and chemical behavior, especially catalysis.